WS-JSNA/ws-jsna-netlify/_posts/2025_01_23_food_environments.md

 toc: false
 permalink: /updates/food-environments-briefing/
 ---

+Public Health and Social Research Unit are conducting a series of work looking into place-based analysis across the county, which includes (but is not limited to) identifying locations of licenced alcohol premises, investigating access to green space and providing a summary of the retail food environment in West Sussex.

+## Food environments

 This briefing provides a summary of the retail food environment in West Sussex, through the identification of fast-food outlets and supermarkets at county, district and borough and small area level, using data from the Food Standards Agency’s (FSA) Food Hygiene Rating Scheme.

-This briefing is part of a series of ongoing work being conducted by the Public Health and Social Research Unit looking into place-based analysis across the county, which includes (but is not limited to) identifying locations of licenced alcohol premises and investigating access to green space.

-## Key messages:
+### Key messages:

 + In 2024, there were 777 fast food outlets in West Sussex, equating to a rate of 86.3 outlets per 100,000 population.
 This rate is significantly lower than England (115.9 per 100,000).
 + The number of fast-food outlets per 100,000 has increased in West Sussex since 2017 (75.5 per 100,000 population).